 Additionally, Megan says that the buyer agreed to take the property in “as is” condition.
 Finally, Megan says that there is still a title issue that she has to clear up before the closing.

 So based upon these facts, Megan wants to know what her rights are against the buyer if the buyer does not close as agreed in the contract.

 Really good question Megan.
 Generally speaking, when a party does not close on a purchase agreement, which is a legal contract, and there are no remaining contingencies for the parties to the agreement to close under the purchase agreement, then an action for specific performance can be brought against the non-closing or breaching party by the party who wishes to close.

-Megan’s question is a great illustration on how every transaction is different, and therefore, the legal solutions will vary with each fact scenario.
+Megan’s question is a great illustration of how every transaction is different, and therefore the legal solutions will vary with each fact scenario.

 I hope you found this information helpful Megan.

 If you like this video please care to share it with your friends and family.
 You can also leave a review on what you like about it.
 Feel free to write in the comment section, other topics that you’d like for us to discuss.
 If you wish to submit your own legal questions, like Megan did, then email us at firstname.lastname@example.org